 The Humanics Program Fresno State transforms lives and perspectives on leadership and philanthropy and positively impacts individuals, organizations, and communities.

-- Capacity Building Project: Since 2009, Humanics consulting teams have worked with 33 CBOs to conduct organizational assessments, identify priority areas and implement recommendations, and evaluate the impact to enhance their capacity and long-term sustainability to better fulfill their missions and meet the needs of the San Joaquin Valley and beyond.
+Since 2009, Humanics consulting teams have worked with 39 Community Benefit Organizations (CBOs) to conduct organizational assessments, identify priority areas and implement recommendations, and evaluate the impact to enhance their capacity and long-term sustainability to better fulfill their missions and meet the needs of the San Joaquin Valley and beyond.

 Fresno State students seeking the Humanics Certificate are eligible to apply for the Harvey Milk Hope Award, a $2,000 annual scholarship established by the Bulldog Pride Fund, which was founded under the auspices of the Fresno State Alumni Association (see www.bulldogpride.org).

 Capacity Building Project